WaterSafAI/WaterSafAI-App/README.md

-# WaterSafAI Frontend Development
+# WaterSafAI Project

-Welcome to the frontend development setup of WaterSafAI.
-This guide will walk you through setting up your development environment for both macOS and Windows using Expo.
+Welcome to the WaterSafAI project repository.
+This guide will walk you through setting up your development environment for both the frontend and backend components of the WaterSafAI application.

+## Frontend Development Setup

+The frontend of WaterSafAI is developed using Expo.
+Follow these steps to set up your frontend development environment.

-## Prerequisites
+### Prerequisites

 1. Node and npm:

-- macOS:

-  - Install using Homebrew:
+    - macOS: Install using Homebrew:

         ```
         brew install node
         ```

-- Windows:

-  - Download the installer from [Node.js official website](https://nodejs.org/en/download).
+    - Windows: Download the installer from [Node.js official website](https://nodejs.org/en/download/).

 2. Expo CLI: